volons/volons/README.md

 The `volons/simulator` docker image should connect to your local [QGroundControl](https://github.com/mavlink/qgroundcontrol).

-_Coming soon_: Volons provides a web based application using the Volons SDK to display your Aircraft on a map with telemetry data.
+_Coming soon_: Volons provides a web-based application using the Volons SDK to display your Aircraft on a map with telemetry data.

 ## Connect Aircrafts
 You can find more information on our vehicle adaptors repositories: